mconlon17/vivo-pump/examples/mentoring/README.md

 To enter a mentoring relationship, there are seven attributes

 1. Mentor -- entered by orcid from list in enumeration
+1. Type -- the type of mentoring relationship.  faculty, graduate, undergrad, postdoc.
+For "other", leave the type blank.
 1. Mentee -- entered by orcid from list in enumeration
 1. Subject area(s) -- entered by name from list in enumeration
 1. Degree candidacy -- entered by name from list in enumeration